 The town of Buchanan was named by a miller, John Hamilton, who platted and recorded it in the county seat at Berrien Springs in 1842.
 Hamilton chose the name in honor of Senator James Buchanan of Pennsylvania, who later became the 15th President of the United States.
-He had taken the side of the Territory of Michigan when it was battling for statehood from 1835 to 1937.
+It was incorporated on March 3, 1858 with the population at the time estimated at about 860.

 Buchanan has its own supply of water coming from three wells with a total of 24 miles of mains and a tertiary sewage plant, built to serve 15,000 people.
 Gas is provided by Semco Energy and electricity by American Electric Power.

 Buchanan has three elementary schools, one middle school, and one high school.
-The middle school, completed in 1974, consists of grades 6, 7, and 8.
+The middle school consists of grades 6, 7, and 8.
 The high school, newly renovated in 1993-94, has had continuous North Central accreditation since 1924.
-The Buchanan School District includes all the City of Buchanan, and parts of Buchanan, Niles, Bertrand and Oronoko Townships.
+The Buchanan School District includes the City of Buchanan, and parts of Buchanan, Niles, Bertrand and Oronoko Townships.
 Buchanan schools are participants in the State of Michigan Schools of Choice program.

 Institutions of higher learning are within easy driving distances of the city.
-The University of Notre Dame, St. Mary’s College, Bethel College and Indiana University are located around South Bend, Indiana.
-Andrews University is located in Berrien Springs, Michigan, just 13 miles to the north.
-Lake Michigan College is located in Benton Harbor, 22 miles north, with an additional south county campus opened in 1998 at Bertrand Crossing, a new business park located at US-31 and US-12.
-Southwestern Michigan College is located in Dowagiac, 20 miles away, and has expanded their Niles Campus, just minutes away on US-12.
+They include: University of Notre Dame, St. Mary’s College, Bethel College and Indiana University in South Bend, Indiana; Andrews University in Berrien Springs, Michigan.
+Two community colleges -- Lake Michigan College of Benton Harbor and Southwestern Michigan College of Dowagiac – established campuses in nearby Niles and offer expanded degree programs.

 Buchanan provides many athletic and recreational programs for children and teens through the Community Education Office and the Buchanan Area Recreation Board.
-Some of those include baseball and softball leagues, indoor hockey, Junior Bucks basketball and supervised parks programs in the summer.
-Some other activities include T-Ball, Little League, Pony League, Rocket Football, Optimist Soccer League, and local sports camps in basketball and tennis.
+Some of those include baseball and softball leagues, indoor hockey, basketball, T-Ball, Little League, Pony League, Rocket Football, Optimist Soccer League, and summer programs